 You might think that the only benefit of such a charging station is that you can charge batteries in parallel.
 Well, there is a lot more to it.
 I have seen people use parallel charging boards and spot on, they only cost like ten bucks.
 Wicked.

-But what they will not necessary tell you is that many of these boards (at least the cheap ones) will charge 3 batteries 3 times longer, so you don’t save any time using them.
+But what they will not necessary tell you is that many of these charging boards (at least the cheap ones) will charge 3 batteries 3 times longer, so you don’t save any time using them for your drones.
 Ok, maybe having to plug the next battery in takes some time, but no considerable gain I am sure you agree.

 If you are looking for a “home” for your batteries where they can rest peacefully and safely while charging, you need solution like this one.